a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a realtime clock.
 Launch DeskTop.
 Run the Calendar DA.
 Verify that it starts up showing the current month and year correctly.
 * Configure a system without a realtime clock.
 Launch DeskTop.
 Run the Calendar DA.
 Verify that it starts up showing the build's release month and year correctly.

-* Open a folder containing directory.
-Open a folder by double-clicking.
+* Open a folder containing a folder.
+Open the folder by double-clicking.
 Apple > Sort Directory.
 Verify that files are sorted by type/name.

 * Launch DeskTop.
 Run Apple > Key Caps desk accessory.
 Turn Caps Lock off.
 Hold Apple (either one) and press the Q key.
 Verify the desk accessory exits.